-The College Student Inventory is distributed during New Student Orientation and identifies at-risk students in the incoming class using the "leading non cognitive indicators of college student success".
-You and your colleagues receive detailed information about each student's academic motivations, areas of risk, and receptivity to specific student services.
-This survey can be administered before classes get under way or soon after classes begin, providing you with data to make interventions more meaningful and relevant, before a student begins disengaging.
+The College Student Inventory (CSI) is distributed to all incoming first-year/first-time freshmen during the summer leading to their first semester at Kean.
+The CSI identifies atrisk students in the incoming class using the "leading non-cognitive indicators of college student success".
+Faculty teaching T2K in the FA21 term will receive a summary report including aggregate data for students in that particular course section.
+Additionally, you and your colleagues can access detailed reports about each individual student's academic motivations, areas of risk, and receptivity to specific student services in the individual student record.
+To access the individual reports, refer to the email sent from institutionaleffectiveness@kean.edu in the Activities section of the student record in Advise.

+In the event that a student has not completed the assessment, the survey can be administered soon after classes begin, providing you with data to make interventions more meaningful and relevant, before a student begins disengaging.
 Learn how to use the CSI to: